-Woods & Day Solicitors specialises in providing One-Stop-Shop debt recovery services for businesses in Melbourne.
+Woods & Day Solicitors specialises in providing One-Stop-Shop debt recovery and debt collections services for businesses in Melbourne.

-How are we different from other firms and mercantile agents in Melbourne?
+How are we different from other debt collectors firms and mercantile agents in Melbourne?

-First and foremost, we are a law firm specialising in debt collection and commercial litigation.
+First and foremost, we are a law firm specialising in debt collection and commercial litigation in Melbourne.
 Typically, we find that most debtors agree to settle their debt when issued a Letter of Demand from a law firm, as a lawyer’s Letter of Demand can be compelling for most debtors.

-Our process is very straightforward – we offer you an upfront Fixed Fee of $77 (including GST) for a Letter of Demand to be drafted on our letterhead and sent to your debtor.
+Our process is very straightforward – we offer you an upfront Fixed Fee of $90 (excluding GST) for a Letter of Demand to be drafted on our letterhead and sent to your debtor.
 No commission is payable from recovered funds, which means you keep everything we collect.

 Unlike most mercantile agents, you don’t need to engage another third party law firm if your debtor refuses to pay your invoices.
 Woods & Day Solicitors is a One-Stop-Shop for all your business debt recovery needs above $5,000 in debt value.
 As an experienced team of lawyers across all debt recovery litigation matters, our firm personally handles each step of the debt recovery process from issuing a Letter of Demand to Enforcing Judgment.